JasperFx/jasper/documentation/documentation/execution/sagas.md

 * If the `StatefulSagaOf<T>.MarkCompleted()` method is called while handling the message, the state document will be deleted from storage after the message handler is called

+## Sagas, Outbox, and Transactions

+The stateful saga support heavily uses Jasper's <[linkto:documentation/durability;title=message persistance]>.
+Handler actions involving a saga automatically opt into the transaction and *outbox* support for every saga action.
+This means an all or nothing, atomic action to:

+1. Execute the incoming command
+1. Update the saga state
+1. Persist the outgoing messages in the "outbox" message storage

+If any of those actions fail, the entire transaction is rolled back and the outgoing messages **do not go out**.
+The normal Jasper error handling does apply though.

 ## Saga State Identity